hpcleuven/VscDocumentation/README.md

 Note that ReadTheDocs has a very convenient feature.
 It lets you copy an URL to a (sub)section of the documentation to make it easy to refer via email.
-Simply click on the paragraph icon that appears next to the (sub)section title when you hover near it.
+Simply copy the link represented by the paragraph icon that appears next to the (sub)section title when you hover near it.

 ![copy documentation link](img/links.png)